 - People with significant circulatory problems, such as chronic venous insufficiency, thrombosis, varicose veins, etc.

-- People with coagulation problems, such as hemorrhagic diseases or taking anticoagulants.
+- People with clotting problems, such as bleeding disorders or those taking anticoagulants.

 - People with serious heart problems, such as heart failure. -